pagkly/Zed/Investopedia4/Credit Report Your Financial History as Prepared by a Credit Bureau.md

 ---

-Credit Report: Your Financial History as Prepared by a Credit Bureau
+Credit Report: Your Financial History as Prepared by a [[Credit Bureau]]
 ## What Is a Credit Report?

 A credit report is a detailed breakdown of an individual's credit history prepared by a [[credit bureau]](https://www.investopedia.com/terms/c/creditbureau.asp).
-Credit bureaus collect financial information about individuals and create credit reports based on that information, and lenders use the reports along with other details to determine loan applicants' [[creditworthiness]](https://www.investopedia.com/terms/c/credit-worthiness.asp).
+Credit bureaus collect financial information about individuals and create credit reports based on that information, and lenders use the reports along with other details to determine [[Loan|loan]] applicants' [[creditworthiness]](https://www.investopedia.com/terms/c/credit-worthiness.asp).

-In the United States, there are [[three major credit reporting bureaus]](https://www.investopedia.com/personal-finance/top-three-credit-bureaus/): Equifax, Experian, and TransUnion.
+In the United States, there are [[three major credit reporting bureaus]](https://www.investopedia.com/personal-[[Finance|finance]]/top-three-credit-bureaus/): Equifax, Experian, and TransUnion.
 Each of these reporting companies collects information about consumers' personal financial details and their bill-paying habits to create a unique credit report; although most of the information is similar, there are often small differences between the three reports.1 2 3

 ### Key Takeaways

--   A credit report is a detailed summary of an individual's credit history, prepared by a credit bureau.
+-   A credit report is a detailed summary of an individual's credit history, prepared by a [[Credit Bureau|credit bureau]].
 -   Reports include personal information, details on lines of credit, public records such as bankruptcies, and a list of entities that have asked to see the consumer's credit report.
 -   The three major credit bureaus—Equifax, Experian, and TransUnion—are each required to provide consumers with one free report each year.4

 ## Understanding Credit Reports

-Credit reports include personal information such as the individual's current and previous addresses, Social Security numbers, and employment history.
-These reports also include a credit history summary such as the number and type of bank or credit card accounts that are past due or in good standing, and detailed account information related to high balances, credit limits, and the date accounts were opened.1
+Credit reports include personal information such as the individual's current and previous addresses, [[Social Security]] numbers, and employment history.
+These reports also include a credit history summary such as the number and type of bank or credit card accounts that are [[Past Due|past due]] or in good standing, and detailed account information related to high balances, credit limits, and the date accounts were opened.1

 ### Advisor Insight

 [Derek Notman, CFP®, ChFC, CLU](https://www.investopedia.com/derek-notman-4692555)
 Intrepid Wealth Partners LLC, _Madison, Wis._

 Make sure to review your credit report before you need it.
-A client of mine was applying for a home mortgage, and when the bank pulled their credit report, there was over $20,000 of credit card debt on the report, but the client didn’t have any credit cards.
+A client of mine was applying for a [[Home Mortgage|home mortgage]], and when the bank pulled their credit report, there was over $20,000 of credit card [[Debt|debt]] on the report, but the client didn’t have any credit cards.

 What had happened was that the client had the same name as their father, so when the credit report was run, it pulled their correct information, but also accidentally pulled their father’s credit card balance.

-Make sure to check for errors before you think you will need to apply for credit so you can have them fixed if there are any.
-Not doing this could delay your credit decision, cause your lender to think twice about lending you credit, and ultimately delay a time-sensitive purchase.
+Make sure to check for errors before you think you [[Will|will]] need to apply for credit so you can have them fixed if there are any.
+Not doing this could delay your credit decision, cause your [[Lender|lender]] to think twice about lending you credit, and ultimately delay a time-sensitive purchase.

 Credit reports also list credit inquiries and details of accounts turned over to credit agencies such as information about liens and wage garnishments.
 Generally, credit reports retain [[negative information]](https://www.investopedia.com/terms/n/negative-information.asp) for seven years, while bankruptcy filings typically stay on credit reports for about 10 years.4